In this section you will find advice on the following:

-The electricity generating technologies may also qualify for funding through the government's Feed In Tariff (FIT) scheme.
-The heat producing technologies may qualify for the Renewable Heat Incentive (RHI) scheme.
+The technologies generating electricity may qualify for funding through the government's Feed-in tariff (FIT) scheme, which you can claim through any energy supplier that subscribes to the FIT scheme.
+The technologies producing heat may qualify for the Renewable Heat Incentive (RHI) scheme, applications* are to be made online.
 These are regular payments made based on how much energy is produced rather than an up-front grant.
-You will need to claim FITS through any energy supplier that subscribes to the FIT scheme, but RHI applications have to be made on-line through the government website or call 0300 003 0744 if you need help.

-FIT's provide a payment for each unit of electricity regardless of how it is used.
-In addition, households can then use the free electricity that they generate in their home and export any surplus to the national grid for a further payment.
-Both schemes require a current EPC for the property where the renewable technology is installed and in the case of the FIT scheme, the EPC must at least reach Band D and dated prior to the renewable technology installation.
+FIT's provide payment for each unit of electricity regardless of how it is used.
+In addition, households can then use the free electricity that they generate in their home and export any surplus to the national grid for further payment.
+Both schemes require a current EPC for the property where the renewable technology is installed.
+In the case of the FIT scheme, the EPC must at least reach Band D and dated prior to the renewable technology installation.

 Please be aware that these schemes change frequently and funding is limited.

-If you are interested in further information regarding your energy bills and how you could compare your gas and electricity prices, pleas contact Act on Energy on 0800 988 2881
+For more information to help you understand your energy bills and how you could compare your gas and electricity prices, contact Act on Energy on 0800 988 2881.

 The roll-out of smart meters will play an important part in Britain's transition to a low-carbon economy.
 It will help us meet some of the long-term challenges that we face in ensuring an affordable, secure and sustainable energy supply.